-Oblong oval, rather depressed, black, shining; the head, surface flat, smooth, and impunctate, mentum in both sexes agrees with that of II. indica, Er.; the thorax is arched at the sides, bisinuous before the scutellum, very feebly angulate behind the middle of the lateral edge, marginal stria fine and ceasing at the anterior angle; the elytra, lateral fossa rather narrow, not very deep, and shortened at both ends; striæ, first dorsal short and a little oblique, second very short, the apical appendage is short and slightly incurved at the apical tip; the propygidium is smooth except for a few lateral punctures before the middle; the pygidium $\vec{d}$ is smooth, with a few punctures similarly placed, but more numerous Coleoptera.

-and less scattered; the prosternum is rather broad and dilated at the base; the mesosternum is sinuous anteriorly and distinctly angulate on either side, and the short marginal striæ follow the course of the angles; the anterior tibiæ are 4-dentate.
+Oblong oval, rather depressed, black, shining; the head, surface flat, smooth, and impunctate, mentum in both sexes agrees with that of H. indica, Er.; the thorax is arched at the sides, bisinuous before the scutellum, very feebly angulate behind the middle of the lateral edge, marginal stria fine and ceasing at the anterior angle; the elytra, lateral fossa rather narrow, not very deep, and shortened at both ends; striæ, first dorsal short and a little oblique, second very short, the apical appendage is short and slightly incurved at the apical tip; the propygidium is smooth except for a few lateral punctures before the middle; the pygidium \mathcal{S} is smooth, with a few punctures scattered transversely and irregularly along its base, Q punctures similarly placed, but more numerous and less scattered; the prosternum is rather broad and dilated at the base; the mesosternum is sinuous anteriorly and distinctly angulate on either side, and the short marginal striæ follow the course of the angles; the anterior tibiæ are 4-dentate.

-The species is in many respects similar to H. indica, Er., but in Erichson's species the pygidium is densely punctured and the mesostermum is not so conspicuously angulate laterally.
+The species is in many respects similar to H. indica, Er., but in Erichson's species the pygidium is densely punctured and the mesosternum is not so conspicuously angulate laterally.